The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 # Configure Your Github Account in AWS Cloud9

 You will be using Github individually and collaboratively.
-We will set up your Cloud9 EC2 to be able to communicate with your Github account.
-You'll be able to copy code from a remote source (Github) and make changes to it on your personal virtual machine (Cloud9).
+We will set up your Cloud9 virutal machine to be able to communicate with your Github account.
+You'll be able to clone code from a remote repo using SSH and make changes to it on your virtual machine.

-## Objectives
-FWBAT...
-1. Clone Github repositories through their Cloud 9 Environment.
-2. Clone via HTTP and SSH.
-3. Push to and pull from a Github repository.

 ### Create a Github Account